black-sliver/PopTracker/doc/PACKS.md

 * `"layout"`: pastes a different named object here (`"key": "name_of_layout"`)
 * `"recentpins"`: pinned items, uses `{"style":"{wrapped,?}","compact":bool}`
 * `"text"`: has property `"text": "string"` to display a string

+**Margin:**

+Margin can alternatively be specified as "x,y" or single int and is an offset of the widget's position and size.
+Margin defaults to 0 for items and "inner arrays" (array inside array), 5 for everything else.

 ## Ui Hints